 A few facts about office soundproofing:

 - Office workers spend 48% to 62% of their time doing solo work.
 (That requires focus..)

 - Collaboration has increased in the past ten years from about 20% to 30% of worker hours.
 (That means there is more sound to manage.)

 - lower workstation panels are more common

 - There is a greater need for small collaborative spaces, concentration rooms and offices.

 - Today’s work spaces need to be voice isolated to support workers’ ability to focus.

 - Office design needs to be voice isolated to stop collaborative-team noise (including telephone and speakerphone conversations) from leaking into nearby work spaces.

-- Today more than ever before, Sound Management is a top priority because it impacts worker productivity.
+- Today more than ever before, Office Soundproofing is a top priority because it impacts worker productivity

 Sound Management Problems & Open Plenum Systems